 Our program leverages the close partnership between the Icahn School of Medicine and the Mount Sinai Health System hospitals to provide an extraordinary diversity of scientific and clinical strengths, fostered by close synergy across Departments, Centers and Institutes, including Neuroscience, The Friedman Brain Institute, The Brain Imaging Center, Psychiatry, Neurology, Genetics and Genomic Sciences, The Institute for Genetics and Multiscale Biology, Geriatrics, Neurosurgery, Pharmacology and Systems Therapeutics, the Black Family Stem Cell Institute, Rehabilitation Medicine and others.

-Our partnership with Rensselaer Polytechnic Institute (RPI) facilitates drug discovery as well as inventions of advanced diagnostic tools and novel treatments.
+Our partnerships with Rensselaer Polytechnic Institute (RPI) and Stony Brook University School of Medicine facilitate drug discovery, drive inventions of advanced diagnostic tools and novel treatments and enhance educational opportunities.